vulcandth/polished-atlas/web/atlas/README.md

    ```bash
    npm run dev
    ```
    Vite serves from `http://localhost:5173`.
-The dev server is allowed to read the repository root so animation metadata and sprite sheets under `maps/day/animated/` are accessible.
+The dev server is allowed to read the repository root so animation metadata and sprite sheets under `maps/<time>/animated/` are accessible.
-   When running in development the app automatically references the real `maps/day/animated/NewBarkTown_connections.json` via Vite's `@fs` path, so no manual copying of assets is required.
-In production builds the assets are expected to be hosted relative to `/maps/day/animated/`.
+   When running in development the app automatically references the real `maps/<time>/animated/NewBarkTown_connections.json` via Vite's `@fs` path, so no manual copying of assets is required.
+In production builds the assets are expected to be hosted relative to `/maps/<time>/animated/` (the UI lets you switch between `morn`, `day`, `nite`, and `eve`).

 ## Configuration